STIPS Tutorials

 hdut.writeto('catalog.fits',overwrite=True)

-The code block below combines the of inputs required for STIPS that were generated above and finalizes the ObservationModule to run a simulation.
-The final simulated image will be saved under the name of the Input Parameter fits_file variable and the result is shown at the right.
+The code block below combines the inputs required for STIPS that were generated above and finalizes the ObservationModule to run a simulation.
+The final simulated image will be saved under the name specified by the fits_file variable, and the result is shown on the right.

 Full Inputs for STIPS